suriyaaos/suriyaaos/INSTALL.md

 ## Run Vagrant

 Download the .zip-File and extract it.
-If you want to run it on Windows 8.1 put the folder under `C:\YouUsername`.
+If you want to run it on Windows 8.1 put the folder under `C:\YourUsername`.
 I put that under `C:\Suriyaa`.
 Type than this into your command line:

     cd suriyaaos